Open Landscapes and Hot Spots in Rural Skåne

 Genuine sea side cottages and hiking trails

-Green eating: The restaurant serves a vegan lunch daily.
+Veggie friendliness: The upstairs restaurant serves vegan lunch daily.

 Norrvikens Trädgårdar is a dreamy garden museum situated on the edge of the sea.
-The alley leading up to mansion is flanked by alley of apple trees, growing to the sound of classical music, and what follows is a botanical show of elegans.
-Wander through the lush gardens before enjoying a meal in the Green house cooked by one Swedens finest chefs Tobias Millqvist.
-Our lunch at Norrviken was spectacular, beautifully plated using local ingrediens.
+The alley leading up to the green house mansion is flanked by apple trees, growing to the sound of classical music, and what follows is a botanical show of elegans.
+We wandered through the lush gardens before enjoying a meal outside the Green house cooked by one Swedens finest chefs, Tobias Millqvist.
+Our lunch at Norrviken was spectacular, beautifully plated and cooked with local ingrediens.
 We left with the feeling that we had just experienced something complete and wonderful.
 Needless to say I recommend that you visit this place if you are in the region.
+Unfortunately this is the only time I had damaged photos in years so unfortunately I can’t share shots of the beautifully plated food we had,

 Ceramics and wood fired pizzas